FAQ

 Two paths:

 - Coexist — our agent runs alongside; you see both tools' numbers and compare.
-Most design partners do this for 2–4 weeks.
+Most teams do this for 2–4 weeks.

 - Import their allocation rules —